 We have all read newspaper articles reporting that a drug dealer or fraudster made hundreds of thousands from their offending but was ordered to pay back a much smaller amount.
 However, that is not always the end of the matter.
 The prosecution can ask for a change to the order under the Proceeds of Crime Act.

 What are the proceeds of crime?

-If a defendant is determined to have had a ‘criminal lifestyle’ and benefitted from it, or if he benefitted from his particular criminal conduct then the court must decide on a ‘recoverable amount’ and make a confiscation order requiring the offender to pay it.
+If a defendant is determined to have had a ‘criminal lifestyle’ and benefited from it, or if he benefited from his particular criminal conduct, the court must decide on a ‘recoverable amount’ and make a confiscation order requiring the offender to pay it.